 The disclosure is made in compliance with the reporting requirements under Art.
 51 of the Investment Firm Regulation (the "IFR").
-As the final remuneration rules implementing the requirements in this respect under the Investment Firm Directive ("IFD") were not published by the BaFin during the Company's 2023 fiscal year ending on 31 October 2023, the Company's year-end compensation was paid following the requirements of the Capital Requirements Directive ("CRD") as implemented in the German Banking Act ("KWG") and the German Remuneration Ordinance for Institutions ("IVV").
+The final remuneration rules implementing the requirements under the Investment Firm Directive ("IFD") were published by the BaFin during 2024, and implemented under the Wertpapierinstituts-Vergütungsverordnung) ("WpIVergV").
+The WpIVergV rules concerning the payout and structuring of MRT variable compensation are not applicable until the 2025 fiscal year, and therefore the Company's 2024 year-end compensation was paid following the requirements of the Capital Requirements Directive ("CRD") as implemented in the German Banking Act ("KWG") and the German Remuneration Ordinance for Institutions ("IVV").
 The Company is not a significant institution in accordance with the definition outlined in the KWG (significant firms have a balance sheet of €15bn or more).
+The Company was fully compliant with the rules of the WpIVergV that required implementation during 2024.